Dortmund Airport: Since 2000

 From late 2000 onwards, Dortmund Airport has experienced a drastic increase in air traffic.
 In the 1990s weekly service had been generally restricted to a few turboprop flights to destinations within Germany, as well as occasional charter flights to warm-weather destinations.
-Since 2000, several new airlines have commenced service to Dortmund, many with mainline jets.
+Since 2000, several new airlines have commenced service to Dortmund, many with mainline jets since after the completation of the new terminal and the expansion of the runway of the airport.
 Most of the air traffic today is offered by low cost airlines operating Boeing 737 or Airbus A320 family series aircraft to warm-weather destinations and VFR-driven destinations in Eastern Europe.

 The first larger carrier at Dortmund Airport was Air Berlin, which began flights to London, Milan, and Vienna in 2002, supplementing its leisure route portfolio to the Mediterranean. easyJet commenced services to Dortmund in 2004, and Germanwings followed in 2007.
 Air Berlin ceased most non-leisure routes from Dortmund again in 2005, while easyJet cancelled four out of its five destinations in 2012.

 Since 2006 the airport has been carrying the name "Dortmund Airport 21", in reference to the fact that Dortmund's utility company, DSW21, is its major shareholder.
 The airport's master plan consists of the following elements: Increasing normal operating hours by one hour at night (to 23:00h), with an additional one-hour window in the morning and at night for exceptions, lengthening the runway to 2800 m, expanding the terminal and its infrastructure, improving the motorway connections and directly connecting the airport to mass transit.

 At one time Eurowings had its headquarters, the Dortmund Administrative Center (Verwaltungsstandort Dortmund), at the airport.
 It has been relocated to Düsseldorf in 2010.